dotnet/xharness/README.md

 ## Test Runners

 The repository also contains several TestRunners which are libraries that can be bundled inside of the application and execute the tests.
-The TestRunner detects and exeuctes unit tests inside of the application.
+The TestRunner detects and executes unit tests inside of the application.
 It also connects to XHarness over TCP connection from within the running app bundle and reports test run results/state.

 Currently we support Xunit and NUnit test assemblies but the `Microsoft.DotNet.XHarness.Tests.Runners` supports implementation of custom runner too.